sul-dlss-deprecated/revs/README.md

 ## Non-Stanford Users

 Running the app outside the Stanford network takes some modifications to remove Stanford only gem dependencies.
-To do this, open the Gemfile and comment out the following lines:
+To do this, open the Gemfile and comment out the following lines.
+The first is at the top of the Gemfile, and the second is in the ":deployment" group.

 source 'http://sul-gems.stanford.edu'
 gem 'lyberteam-capistrano-devel'